wcasper/math414fall2022/_topics/000-what-is-topology.md

 <br/>

-In this class, we will be mostly concerned with *point set topology*, which focuses on local properties of different shapes and have strong relationships with topics in real analysis.
-For example, a point at the center of the letter *X* is somehow very different from the point at the center *Y*.
+In this class, we will be mostly concerned with *point set topology* (also known as *general topology*), which focuses on the *foundational* properties of topology:  open sets; continuity; connectedness; compactness; and dimension, that more advanced topological subjects (such as algebraic topology and low-dimensional topology) are built upon.
+By its nature, point set topology is motivated by, and thus has strong connections with, fundamental ideas in real analysis.

+For a very concrete example, consider the following.
+A point at the center of the letter *X* is somehow very different from the point at the center *Y*.
 For this reason, the letters *X* and *Y* are not homeomorphic.
 Point set topology works to understand this by understanding what each letter looks like "close to", or in a **neighborhood** of the point.
 In this way a notion of what points are close together, or what constitutes a neighborhood, is the key idea in the definition of a **topological space**.
 Once we decide what the neighborhoods (also called **open sets**) are, we can understand what it means for functions between topological spaces to be **continuous**.